Admissions

 The DPT degree requires completion of 116 credit hours, which includes 38 weeks of clinical education.
 Students complete and present a capstone project in year 3 before the final clinical internship

 The University of Colorado Physical Therapy Program has established a tradition of excellence for over 70 years.
-Our 2.5 year graduate professional Doctor of Physical Therapy (DPT) degree boasts superb faculty, a location on the state-of-the-art Anschutz Medical Campus, commitment to the education of a diverse body of students and a strong network of supportive alumni and clinical faculty.
+Our 2.5 year graduate professional Doctor of Physical Therapy (DPT) degree boasts superb faculty, a location on the state-of-the-art CU Anschutz campus, commitment to the education of a diverse body of students and a strong network of supportive alumni and clinical faculty.

 The PT Program educates competent, ethical physical therapists to assume the multi-faceted roles of clinical practitioner, patient manager, teacher, researcher, administrator, consultant and advocate.
 In addition to compassion, character and professionalism, certain essential skills are required in order to complete the PT Program.
 Upon successful completion of the PT Program, graduates are eligible to take the National Physical Therapy Exam (NPTE) in any state.